 Tours of Kensal Green

 Tours begin on the portico of the Anglican Chapel, in the centre of the cemetery.

 The Friends of Kensal Green Cemetery offer guided tours of the cemetery every Sunday afternoon from the beginning of March to the end of October,and the first and third Sunday of the month in November, December, January and February.
 Every tour provides an introduction to Kensal Green, its history, architecture and development, and to some of the many famous (and infamous) figures buried within this great necropolis.

 The Sunday tour begins at 14.00 from the steps of the Anglican Chapel, at the centre of the cemetery; please allow at least ten minutes to walk from either of the two gates.
 To support the work of The Friends of Kensal Green Cemetery, we request a donation of £7.00 per person (£5.00 concessions and members of English Heritage) on public tours.
-There is no need to book on the regular Sunday tours, unless you are bringing a group of more than ten.
-Larger groups may wish to consider a private tour.
+Generally these are small groups of a maximum of seven people.
+If you are bringing a group any larger, you may wish to consider a private tour.
+Details below.

 About The Tours